Yep! That job requires math!

-This week’s math minute talks about cool jobs that involve math!
-You might remember the January 12th Math Minute where Tony DeRose talked about how math plays an important role in his job as a 3D animator at Pixar.
+Tony DeRose is a 3D animator at Pixar and in his TED-Ed video, he talks about how math plays an important role in his job.
 Nafees Bin Zafar is also in the movie making business.
 He is a visual effect expert who has helped create some of the most memorable smashes, crashes, and dashes on the movie screen.

 How can you spend your Math Minutes this week?